Archie Bray Foundation:

 2nd Year Resident exhibition

-Join us for The Archie Bray Foundation 2nd year resident show.
-May 25th- July 15th.
+Join us for The Archie Bray Foundation 2nd Year Resident exhibition.
+May 25th- July 13th.
 Opening Reception: June 1st 6pm-8pm

 En Iwamura describes his work as “two-dimensional clay doodling”.
 Incorporating layers of drawing, his hand-built ceramic sculptures draw inspiration from both American and Japanese historical and pop-cultural references along with his own life experiences.

 Ling Chun has a drive, a lust and a greed for color.
 She describes her ceramic forms as “playgrounds for glaze”, and she likes to challenge the rules and roles of ceramics as a material by disassociating the material from its stereotypical or culturally accepted uses